BERTO: Intent-Driven Network Time Series Forecasting via Natural Language Operator Preferences: Abstract

 \section{Abstract}

-We introduce BERTO, a BERT-based framework for traffic prediction and energy optimization in cellular networks.
-Built on transformer architectures, BERTO delivers high prediction accuracy, while its Balancing Loss Function and prompt-based customization allow operators to adjust the trade-off between power savings and performance.
-Natural language prompts guide the model to manage underprediction and overprediction in accordance with the operator's intent.
-Experiments on real-world datasets show that BERTO improves upon existing models with a $4.13$\% reduction in MSE while introducing the feature of balancing competing objectives of power saving and performance through simple natural language inputs, operating over a flexible range of $1.4$ kW in power and up to $9\times$ variation in service quality, making it well suited for intelligent RAN deployments.
+\revAdd{Traditional cellular traffic forecasting models are optimized for minimizing symmetric errors, leaving them indifferent to shifting operational priorities.
+To bridge this gap, we introduce BERTO, a BERT-based framework for traffic prediction and energy optimization in cellular networks.
+Built on transformer architectures, BERTO achieves high prediction accuracy while enabling a single fine-tuned model to operate across multiple forecasting regimes via natural-language operator prompts.
+By combining a Balancing Loss Function (BLF) with prompt-based conditioning, BERTO adaptively shifts its forecasting bias toward underprediction or overprediction depending on the operator’s desired trade-off between power savings and service quality.
+This allows the same model to dynamically generate different decision-aware forecasts without retraining or modifying model parameters.
+Experiments on real-world datasets demonstrate that BERTO can operate across a flexible range of approximately \(1.4\) kW in power consumption while balancing \(9\times\) variation in service level agreement (SLA) violations, making it well suited for intelligent RAN deployments.}